18 Ways You're Grilling Burgers Wrong

 Ease up on the salt.

 To grill or not to grill, that is the question.
-When talking about burgers, the answer is usually yes, but even the most astute bards of beef sometimes make mistakes.
+When talking about burgers, the answer is usually yes, but even the most astute bards of beef make mistakes sometimes.

-To help you avoid suffering a chorus of slings and arrows from your friends, we asked a true poet of patties, Adam Perry Lang, the chef behind APL Steakhouse and APL BBQ, author of Serious Barbecue, and general master of meat to share 18 things you’re probably doing wrong over the charcoal.
+To help you avoid suffering a chorus of slings and arrows from your friends, we asked a true poet of patties, Adam Perry Lang, the chef behind APL Barbecue pop-up, author of Serious Barbecue, and general master of meat to share 18 things you’re probably doing wrong over the charcoal.

 Grills can be temperamental, but don’t encourage them.
 To avoid flare-ups, balance the heat of your grill with the fat content of the burger.
 “You're going to be in trouble if you have a high-fat burger on a very hot grill,” says Lang.
 “You're going to get too much crust before the burger even cooks.
 If you want really high heat, you can go with a leaner burger.”

 Removing a burger from the grill should not be a battle, but it’s easy to wind up in a situation where half your patty sticks to the grates.
 The reason is because those delicious juices inside the meat aren’t just water, there’s protein too, and protein loves to stick around.
 “To avoid that, here's a tip: After you form your patty, you dab it with a paper towel and make sure it's as dry as possible.
 Season it, then put a very thin coat of canola oil,” Lang says.

 Relying too much on salt